mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the command line options to pass to :command:`scp` when the option :option:`--remost-host` is specified.
 If the option is not specified, the default options are ``-Cp -c arcfour``.

-.. option:: --sshopt = SSH-OPTIONS

-   This option accepts a string argument that specifies the command line options to pass to :command:`ssh` when the option :option:`--remost-host` is specified.

 .. option:: --slave-info

    This option is useful when backing up a replication slave server.
 It prints the binary log position and name of the master server.
 It also writes this information to the :file:`xtrabackup_slave_info` file as a ``CHANGE MASTER`` command.
 A new slave for this master can be set up by starting a slave server on this backup and issuing a ``CHANGE MASTER`` command with the binary log position saved in the :file:`xtrabackup_slave_info` file.